rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 Called to set the total per-cycle reputation reward, which will be split between all miners.

-*Note: Calls the corresponding function on the ColonyNetwork.*
+*Note: Calls the corresponding function on the LabboNetwork.*

 **Parameters**